- ENTER HERE

-The competition is open for entries from 1 March – 9 July 2017.
+The competition is open for entries from 1 March – 23 July extended from 9 July 2017.
 It costs £5 per entry and children and young people can enter up to three works.
 There is also a ‘ten children’s entries for £10’ offer for schools - please email Anne, here, for details.
 Judging will take place throughout the Summer Holidays in August where our Children’s Judge will select the winning works.
 Everybody will be notified by email of the results, and the winners and top 100 children’s works will be requested to be delivered to Chichester College Brinsbury Campus, Pulborough, West Sussex between the 23 & 26 August.
 Instructions for sending the selected works will be included in the results email.

 Prizes & Awards sponsored by The Foyle Foundation

 National Open Art Children’s 1st Prize iPad Air

 National Open Art Children’s 2nd Prize A Go-pro

 National Open Art Children’s 3rd Prize £250 Art Materials Vouchers

 This year, with new friends, partnerships, interest in the competition and gut determination, we have worked hard to expand the opportunities we have to offer to children, their families, and schools.

 As before, we will be taking the top ten* children's artworks to be hung in the 21st National Open Art Exhibition at Bargehouse, Oxo Tower Wharf, in London this Autumn from 16 – 26 November, where the Children’s Award Ceremony will take place and NOA & guests will award the top prizes in conjunction with the bursaries for school’s art departments.